ExcellentWish/fur-pet-store/README.md

 Solution: The issue was resolved by dropping the table with the following SQL command: `DROP TABLE profiles_userwishlist;`.

+Issue: `ProgrammingError at /checkout/ relation "checkout_order" does not exist`.
+While trying to fix an issue I had I thought my solution at the time was to `DROP TABLE checkout_order;` This did not work and caused other issues.
+This happend while testing the order confirmaition email.

+Solution: Delete mirgrations and set up new database with elephantSql.
+This was an extreme option.

 Note: This issue may have been caused by a table that was not properly deleted or renamed, leading to a conflict with the existing table during migration.
 It's important to ensure that all tables and database objects are properly managed during development to avoid such conflicts.
+And to back up your Database

 ## Deployment